United Natural Foods, Inc. (UNFI) CEO Steven Spinner on Q1 2021 Results - Earnings Call Transcript

 Bill Kirk

 Steve, I believe you said that you expect - you can announce a formal extension with Whole Foods early next year?
 Can you help us understand that expectation?
-Has it come from conversations with them?
-Or is it based on your understanding of some of your aligned incentives?
+Has it come from conversations with them or is it based on your understanding of some of your aligned incentives?

 Steven Spinner

-You know, look, we've got a long standing relationship with them.
+You know, look, we've got a long-standing relationship with them.
 Our businesses are deeply intertwined.
-And as you as you would suspect, when both of our companies got, you know, deeply embedded in making sure we could get food out into our communities, Whole Foods in their stores, into our DCs, we just consciously said, we know we typically renegotiate right at the five year mark.
-And we're just going to put it off until the beginning of next year, to help us get through what's most important, which is operating the stores and NRDC.
+And as you would suspect, when both of our companies got deeply embedded in making sure we could get food out into our communities, Whole Foods in their stores, into our DCs, we just consciously said we know we typically renegotiate right at the five-year mark, and we're just going to put it off until the beginning of next year to help us get through what's most important, which is operating the stores and our DCs.

-So I have every expectation, and they have every expectation that this is going to get done in the first part of next year.
+So, I have every expectation, and they have every expectation that this is going to get done in the first part of next year.

 Bill Kirk

-And then my second question, I think I heard 20 million in extra costs in the quarter related to COVID and start up at the DCS.
-How much of the 20 million is just EC related and how much was COVID?
+And then my second question, I think I heard 20 million in extra costs in the quarter related to COVID and start up at the DCs.
+How much of the 20 million is just DC related and how much was COVID?

 Eric Dorne

-Phil, this is Eric, thanks for that follow-up.
-I would just start by saying and reinforcing the investments we've made in the sustainable safety protocols and all of our DCs.
-And that's a part of that expense.
+Bill, this is Eric, thanks for that follow-up.
+I would just start by saying and reinforcing the investments we've made in the sustainable safety protocols in all of our DCs, and that's a part of that expense.
 And frankly, these are unprecedented times.
 And as Chris mentioned, we've gone from five DCs to two DCs in the Pacific Northwest.
-We opened a new facility in Southern California.
-And we had some challenges with labor.
+We opened a new facility in Southern California, and we had some challenges with labor.

-So we had some over reliance on third party, which we are in the process of resolving and needed to in our commitment to our customers in the quality service.
+So we had some over reliance on third party, which we are in the process of resolving and needed maintain our commitment to our customers and the quality service.
 And I remain very confident on our operating expense plan for the balance of FY '21.
 And we're seeing all the significant trends for the stabilization in the Pacific Northwest, as well as in the new DC in Southern California.

-And just will also highlight we've added investment in automation in both the new DC in Southern California and one of these new DCs in the Pacific Northwest.
-So we're very optimistic on where we're going.
+And just to also highlight, we've added investment in automation in both the new DC and Southern California, and one of these new DCs in the Pacific Northwest.
+So, we're very optimistic on where we're going.

 Operator